It's a code editor, web server, web browser & developer tools all in one—and it's free!

 Write CSS styles for your elements without switching away from the HTML page that you are editing.
 Put the text cursor on any element tag and hit Cmd/Ctrl + E to start writing CSS styles.

 You can publish your projects to the web with only a single click.
 Later on, when you make changes, you can easily update your project.

-Put the text cursor on any colour value in a CSS file and press Cmd/Ctrl + E to open the colour picker.
+Put the text cursor on any color value in a CSS file and press Cmd/Ctrl + E to open the color picker.

 Test your project on a mobile device

 Switching to the mobile preview mode lets you see your work on a narrow device.
 Then, turn on the full-screen preview to get the big picture.

 Find HTML elements fast

 Turn on the DOM Inspector and hover over different elements in the preview.
 Thimble will highlight the related code in the HTML editor.

 Add some fun to your project by adding filters to your images.
 Cats never looked so good before!

 Add your mugshot to any page your're working on using Thimble's selfie tool—it uses your computer's webcam.
 Just start typing <img src= tag to your HTML page and you'll see a prompt.